Magister0-0Ludi/RomRaider-Pi/README.md

 # TO - DO
-If you're here for instructions and more readme type material, go here:
+If you're here for instructions and more readme type material, scroll down to RomRaider Pi

 ## The GitHub
 I need to make this a more user friendly repository.
 Improving the instructions here, actually uploading my scripts